 Consider age, marital status, purchasing habits, hobbies, gender, and occupation.
 All of these demographics affect the audience’s buying decision.
 For instance, single women who are 20 years old and like running will have different characteristics than married men who are 55 and love to sail.

 When you refine the audience, you’re getting more specific on who you want to reach.
 Of course, your business could have several ideal customer types.
 You should have different ad groups for each one.

 With PPC, the relevancy of the ad applies to the quality score.
 It’s a significant factor that affects the quality score of each ad.
-Google will check the keyword selection and the ad to check that it dovetails with those keywords.
+Google or other search engines will check the keyword selection and the ad to check that it dovetails with those keywords.

-When you do your social media ad buys, the relevancy of the ad affects your cost-per-click.
-Social media websites strive to put relevant ads in front of the appropriate audience.
+When you do your social media ads buys, the relevancy of the ad affects your cost-per-click.
+Social media websites strive to put relevant ads/google ads in front of the appropriate audience.
 When you make your ad highly relevant to your chosen audience, your cost decreases.

-Some write it as an afterthought, but the CTA is possibly the most essential part of your digital ad.
+Some write it as an afterthought, but the CTA is possibly the most essential part of your digital ad rank.
 It gives the prospect instructions on how to interact with you.